Dispersion on the Complete Graph: Abstract

 We consider a synchronous process of particles moving on the vertices of a graph~$G$, introduced by Cooper, McDowell, Radzik, Rivera and Shiraga (2018).
 Initially,~$M$ particles are placed on a vertex of~$G$.
 At the beginning of each time step, for every vertex inhabited by at least two particles, each of these particles moves independently to a neighbour chosen uniformly at random.
 The process ends at the first step when no vertex is inhabited by more than one particle.

 Cooper et al.~showed that when the underlying graph is the complete graph on~$n$ vertices, then there is a phase transition when the number of particles $M = n/2$.
 They showed that if $M<(1-\varepsilon)n/2$ for some fixed $\varepsilon>0$, then the process finishes in a logarithmic number of steps, while if $M>(1+\varepsilon)n/2$, an exponential number of steps are required with high probability.
-In this paper we provide a thorough analysis of the dispersion time around criticality, where $\varepsilon = o(1)$, and describe the fine details of the transition between logarithmic and exponential time.
-As a consequence of our results we establish, for example, that the dispersion time is in probability and in expectation $\Theta(n^{1/2})$ when $|\varepsilon| = O(n^{-1/2})$, and provide qualitative bounds for its tail behavior.
+Here we provide a thorough asymptotic analysis of the dispersion time around criticality, where $\varepsilon = o(1)$, and describe the transition from logarithmic to exponential time.
+As a consequence of our results we establish, for example, that the dispersion time is in probability and in expectation in $\Theta(n^{1/2})$ when $|\varepsilon| = O(n^{-1/2})$, and provide qualitative bounds for its tail behavior.